Visualizing Data: Psychology and Analytics - Exploring, Explaining and Storytelling (Paperback)

 Zoe Martin • Designer

 What surprised me: the advice doesn’t collapse under real constraints.
-The analytics sections feel field-tested.
+The storytelling sections feel field-tested.

 Ethan Brooks • Professor